Sagar2366/LearnWithSagar/CKA/readme.md

 # Syallbus
-1. Chapter0: Everything to know about CKA Exam
+0. Chapter0: Everything you need to know about the CKA Exam
-2. Chapter1: Kubernetes Cluster setup using Kubeadm on AWS EC2
+1. Chapter1: Kubernetes Cluster setup using Kubeadm on AWS EC2
+2. Chapter2: Cluster Setup:   Minikube, Kubeadm, EKS
-3. Chapter2: Kubernetes Overview
+3. Chapter3: Kubernetes Overview

 # References: